-13 Sexual harassment, violence, harmful sexual behaviours (inc. peer on peer abuse and 'upskirting')

-- 13.1 Sexual violence and sexual harassment can occur between two children of any age and sex.
+- 13 Sexual harassment, violence, harmful sexual behaviours (inc. child on child abuse and 'upskirting') - 13.1 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Sexual violence refers to sexual offences under the Sexual Offences Act 2003, including rape, assault by penetration and sexual assault (described in the guidance and in KCSIE 2021). - 13.2 It is important that schools are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
-When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school..
+Sexual violence refers to sexual offences under the Sexual Offences Act 2003, including rape, assault by penetration and sexual assault. - 13.2 It is important that schools are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
+When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school.
 When we reference sexual harassment, we do so in the context of child on child sexual harassment.
 Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - 13.3 Staff must challenge any form of derogatory and sexualised language or behaviour.
-Staff should be vigilant to sexualised/aggressive touching/grabbing DfE guidance cites sexual violence, sexual harassment and harmful sexual behaviour in the context of developing a whole-school safeguarding culture, where sexual misconduct is seen as unacceptable, and not 'banter' or an inevitable part of growing up.
-Advice about tackling and reporting sexual harassment in schools from Sept 2021 is here:
+Staff should be vigilant to sexualised/aggressive touching/grabbing.
+DfE guidance situates sexual violence, sexual harassment and harmful sexual behaviour in the context of developing a whole-school safeguarding culture, where sexual misconduct is seen as unacceptable, and not 'banter' or an inevitable part of growing up.
+Advice about tackling and reporting sexual harassment in schools and colleges can be found in KCSIE 2023.
+The Wirral Youth Justice Service have developed a multi-agency HSB identification tool to help professionals determine and assess the level of sexual behaviours being displayed by a child.